thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Monday, 29 May 2023
+### Daily Rundown on Tuesday, 30 May 2023

-- The average temperature today is 15.24˚C;
+- The average temperature today is 16.48˚C;
-- With highs of 15.64˚C and lows of 6.95˚C.
+- With highs of 18.27˚C and lows of 5.74˚C.
-- You can expect broken clouds for the day.
+- You can expect clear sky for the day.

 <!-- weather_marker ends -->